 As a top-rated sports doctor and an experienced orthopedic surgeon, Dr. Van Thiel has extensive experience in regenerative medicine, like PRP, stem cell therapies and cartilage restoration.
 And that means you’ll have a lot of options when it comes to your care.
 With access to so many different types of treatments, Dr. Van Thiel will be able to create a treatment plan that’s truly optimized for you, your sport and your health needs, both now and in the future.

 Sports medicine doctor vs. physical therapist: What’s the difference?

 Orthopedic doctors and physical therapists are probably the two most “common” types of sports medicine specialists.
 And certainly, both can play important roles in your recovery.
 When it comes to getting the most appropriate care, the questions are — who should see a sports medicine doctor?
 And when should you see a physical therapist?
 Again, the answer is simple: Your first step should be to schedule a visit with a sports doctor.
 Why?
 Because while a physical therapist performs only one type of service — physical therapy — a sports doctor like Dr. Van Thiel has access to all types of treatments, including medication and surgery.
 That means you can count on a comprehensive plan of care that’s focused on multiple options, including physical therapy.
 It’s just one more way to ensure your care is optimized for you.

 Learn how a sports medicine doctor can help you

-Dr. Van Thiel treats athletes of all levels from throughout the Rockford and Algonquin areas.
+Dr. Van Thiel treats athletes of all levels throughout the Rockford area and Northern Illinois.
 If you’d like to learn more about the treatment options he offers for injury treatment and prevention, call the office of sports medicine specialist Dr. Geoffrey Van Thiel at (779) 774-1110 and schedule an office visit today.